Disney Plus: Every show, movie and original that Disney will stream -- and when

 Disney has laid out a vast catalog of new and classic movies and shows you'll be able to stream with the launch of its Netflix competitor, Disney Plus.
-At launch on Nov.
-12 in the US, Disney Plus will include new Star Wars, Marvel and Pixar as well as a trove of legacy titles.
+At launch Tuesday in the US, Disney Plus will include new Star Wars, Marvel and Pixar as well as a trove of legacy titles.

 The service will boast 300 movie titles on day one, and that'll grow to more than 500 (100 of them being "recent" theatrical film releases) in the first year, as well as 7,500 episodes of TV.
 Disney has even indicated it would revive nostalgic Fox franchises including a Home Alone reboot on Disney Plus.